giuseppewebber/FPGA_video_processing/README.md

 <a name="referencelist"></a>
 # References
-Shraddha Y. Swami ,Jayashree S. Awati , (2017 ) " Implementation of Edge Detection Filter using FPGA " , International Journal of Electrical, Electronics and Data Communication (IJEEDC) , pp. 83-87, Volume-5,Issue-6
+Shraddha Y. Swami, Jayashree S. Awati, (2017) " Implementation of Edge Detection Filter using FPGA ", International Journal of Electrical, Electronics and Data Communication (IJEEDC), pp. 83-87, Volume-5, Issue-6